mech/Learning-Notes/Language/Ruby/Exceptional.md

 # Exceptions and Errors

+> Don't rescue just because you can.
+It's ok to crash in rare or unknown circumstances.

+---

 > `begin` keyword is a code smell in Ruby.
 It is nothing wrong, just a warning sign.

 * [Exceptional Ruby - Avdi](http://avdi.org/talks/exceptional-ruby-rubyconf-2011/exceptional-ruby.html)